Richard696/Richard696/README.md

 # Lau Yee Heng a.k.a Richard
 I am Richard from Malaysia, and I am a Java Developer in a F&B solution company.
-I am enjoying learning new tecnolgies and programming languages.
+I am enjoying learning new technologies and programming languages.
 Currently I am exploring CI/CD using GitLab to deploy my GitLab page using Hakyll template.

 - 🌱 I’m currently learning gitops.